-800m2 or more residential development or 1,000m2 or more non-residential achieve the following relevant BREEAM standards:
+800m2 or more residential development or 1,000m2 or more nonresidential achieve the following relevant BREEAM standards:

-- i.
-Residential Development: EcoHomes Very Good (at design and post construction) with 40% of credits achieved under the Energy, Water and Materials sections, or comparable when BREEAM for refurbishment is published; BREEAM excellent for Domestic Refurbishment including the following minimum standards: - (a) the minimum standards of excellent for Energy: - (b) 80% or more of the un-weighted credits in the waste category - ii.
+- (a) the minimum standards of excellent for Energy; - (b) 80% or more of the un-weighted credits in the waste category ii.
 Non Residential Development: should achieve BREEAM very good rating.